Previous Class < ASA 118 > Next Class

 Docking Endorsement

-There are a few very important tricks we can show you to be able to handle a variety of boats.
+There are a important tricks we can show you feel confident in close quarter, minimal speed situations.
 If your own boat is a challenge, bring it to class.
 This course fits well taken before or after the ASA 104 Bare-Boat Chartering course.

 2 Full Days